withastro/docs/src/pages/en/guides/fonts.md

           },
         },
       },
-      plugins: [],
+      // ...
     };
     ```
+  3. Import the font package in the component where you want to use the font.
+Usually, you will want to do this in a common layout component to make sure the font is available across your site.

+    The following example imports the `Inter Variable` font.
+The necessary `@font-face` rules needed to set up the font and a fallback to the default `Inter` font are automatically added.

+    ```astro title="src/layouts/Layout.astro
+    ---
+    import '@fontsource/inter/variable.css';
+    ---
+    ```

-4. Now, every sans (default) text in your project will use the above font.
-Learn more on [Tailwind’s docs on adding custom font families](https://tailwindcss.com/docs/font-family#using-custom-values).
+Now, all sans-serif text (the default with Tailwind) in your project will use your chosen font.
+See [Tailwind’s docs on adding custom font families](https://tailwindcss.com/docs/font-family#using-custom-values) for more information.

 ## More resources